alphagov/govuk-frontend/docs/releasing/publishing.md

 npm logout
 ```

-17. Publish a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels.
+17. Post a short summary of the release in the cross-government and GDS #govuk-design-system Slack channels.
 For example:

     🚀 We’ve just released GOV.‌UK Frontend v3.7.0.
 It's now easier and faster to use our Sass.
 We've also made improvements to back links, breadcrumbs, lists and the header. [https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0](https://github.com/alphagov/govuk-frontend/releases/tag/v3.7.0)